Sustaining Toilets As Restrooms (STAR) Awards Programme

 The process and execution of each area of focus are as follows:

-Education and awareness -
+Education & Awareness -

 The theme of ACTIONS or Appreciating Clean Toilets In Our Neighbourhood and School will be adopted via a series of assembly talks and workshops.
 The teacher in charge will coordinate with RAS on a timeline and identify a group of students to undertake a project to raise awareness of restroom hygiene and cultivate social graciousness.
 The identified students would engage in projects such as decorating their school toilets, staging exhibitions or presentations, adopt a Welfare Association or coffee shop outside of school to promote restroom cleanliness and / or create games, sketches, educational material, etc. The main objective of engaging students in these community service projects is to encourage peer to peer teaching letting students learn from one another about good etiquette practices.
 RAS staff will guide students during the process and assess their viability upon completion of the projects using internal rubrics of assessment.
 The assembly talk conducted by RAS staff serves to raise awareness on a large scale.
 There will be interactive learning opportunities and prizes on offer integrated with the talks and workshops to encourage and stimulate student responses.
 The school would be required to complete the education and project phase within the same year initiated to be considered for assessment.

-Design of restrooms -
+Design & Standards -

 First class education facilities need to have quality restrooms.
 All schools need to be accountable for the type of restroom standards they provide on their premises.
 Using the RAS developed self assessment checklist, RAS staff and volunteer eco assessors will check all the restrooms in each participating school to ensure that each restroom is functional and user friendly.
 Only when all restrooms pass the checklist criteria will the school then be eligible for the GOLD STAR (refer to assessment criteria).